Name Strings

 - Result Type must be an OpTypeUntypedPointerKHR.
 Its Storage Class operand must be the same Storage Class as Base.

-- Base must be a pointer type.
+- the type of Base must be a pointer type.

 - Indexes walk the type hierarchy of Base Type instead of Base.